 I can, but at the moment it's probably not realistic for a large project.

 I like your site.
 Did you make it?

 Thanks.
-I did all of the design and graphic work for the website, but my husband programmed it.
+I did all of the design and graphic work for the website, but my husband coded it.

-Can you format a document for Smashwords that has images in it?
+Can you format an eBook/paperback document that has images?

 Can you format an epub book for me?